suhholee/Premier-League-React-Project/README.md

 ### Wins
 - I was able to not only utilise the react bootstrap components learned in class, but also searched and implemented extra react bootstrap components including Tables and Forms.
 - I now feel comfortable with destructuring the elements received from the API and utilising it in parts that I need.
 - Time management was very important in this project.
 As the time span given was only two days, I needed to plan in the right way to accomplish the points that I set as goals in the beginning.
-Compared to Project 1 (https://github.com/suhholee/Space-Invaders), I feel much more comfortable in creating a wireframe that serves as a fundamental role in my code building process.
+Compared to [Project 1](https://github.com/suhholee/Space-Invaders), I feel much more comfortable in creating a wireframe that serves as a fundamental role in my code building process.

 ### Takeaways
 - I learned how to efficiently implement react, react-bootstrap, react-router-dom, and SASS to write efficient and readable code to create a dynamic app for the users.